htchang112/UI-localization/README.md

 ## Maintainer

-Built as an internship project at [Hikingbook](https://hikingbook.net).
+Built as an internship interview project at [Hikingbook](https://hikingbook.net).